Skip to main content

 Don't itemize templates separately.
 Listing "Custom template — $25" on an invoice makes it look cheap and optional.
 Fold it into the package.

 Don't compete on price.
-If a competitor charges $300 for a basic booth, you don't need to match them.
+If a competitor undercuts you on a basic booth, you don't need to match them.
 You need to show why your $750 Gold package delivers more value.
 Custom templates are one of the clearest ways to demonstrate that gap.

 Don't skip the mockup.
 Showing a client their event name on a polished template during the proposal is the single most effective closing tool.
 It takes 2 minutes with SnapTemplate's live preview and converts undecided prospects into booked clients.